 Ali estimates that she spiralizes 3 to 5 times a day to make mealtimes more fun and healthful.
 While I'm nowhere near Ali's frequency rate, I have found that I'm spiralizing several times a week and that the gadget has found a home on my kitchen counter.
 I recently began adding curly carrot and cucumber noodles as refreshing and crunchy garnishes for Asian entrees such as Sweet and Tangy Chicken, Chicken Teriyaki and Kung Pao Chicken.

+Sauté brined shrimp until just cooked, remove from pan and set aside.
+Sauté cherry tomatoes for a minute until hot, but not blistering, add to reserved shrimp.
 Lightly sauté the noodles in the pan for 3 to 4 minutes, then toss with basil pesto to evenly distribute the sauce.
 With a light hand, carefully mix in shrimp and tomatoes and serve.
+Garnish with shredded Parmesan and chopped toasted walnuts, if you like. |

 I will report with confidence that this little machine generates lots of fun in the kitchen.
 I kid you not, it will have you thinking about preparing vegetables and meals in a whole new way.
 The Spiralizer really shines with the following fruits and vegetables: apples, beets, broccoli, butternut squash, cabbage, carrots, celeriac, chayote, Daikon radish, eggplant, English cucumbers, jicama, kohlrabi, onions, plantains, potatoes, and yams.
 While your creative juices percolate, the following is a recipe that will help get you on your way to eating fruits and vegetables in new and interesting ways.